Hidden Measurement Error in LLM Pipelines Distorts Annotation, Evaluation, and Benchmarking: G-Theory Connection and EMS Tables

 TEE is an application of generalizability theory \citep[G-theory;][]{cronbach1972dependability, brennan2001gtheory} to LLM evaluation.
 Table~\ref{tab:gtheory} provides the mapping.

 Table~\ref{tab:ems} gives the expected mean squares for the balanced mixed design.

 Solving the EMS equations for the variance of the grand mean $\bar{Y}_{\cdot\cdot h}$ yields the D-study formulas above.
-Model-related interactions ($\sigma^2_{\alpha\lambda}$, $\sigma^2_{\rho\lambda}$) enter under the multi-model extension (D-study Case~3 above) and are not shown in this single-model EMS table.
+Model-related interactions ($\sigma^2_{\alpha\lambda}$, $\sigma^2_{\phi\lambda}$) enter under the multi-model extension (D-study Case~3 above) and are not shown in this single-model EMS table.

 The D-study formulas above give the \emph{absolute} error variance, appropriate for threshold decisions (``does this model exceed 80\% safety?'').
-For \emph{relative} decisions (comparing two models or ranking items), the variant main effect $\sigma^2_\rho / V'$ drops from the formula because prompt effects shift all items equally and cancel in pairwise differences.
+For \emph{relative} decisions (comparing two models or ranking items), shared main effects such as prompt and judge shift all items equally and cancel when the compared systems are evaluated under the same prompt and judge levels.
+Interactions involving the compared object, such as item$\times$model or prompt$\times$model, remain.
+Relative-decision SEs should therefore use the covariance implied by the paired design.
+Applying the absolute formula mechanically will overstate some shared sources and understate object-specific interactions.
 This maps onto G-theory's distinction between the $\Phi$ coefficient (absolute, for threshold decisions) and the generalizability coefficient (relative, for rankings) \citep{brennan2001gtheory}.
-Chatbot Arena rankings call for the relative formula; AILuminate grades against a safety threshold call for the absolute formula.
+Chatbot Arena rankings call for the relative formula.
+AILuminate grades against a safety threshold call for the absolute formula.